 foreign documentation to the Board at least six months prior to the first day of the application

 filing period for the exam that they wish to take.
-If you are applying for the February
+If you are applying for the July 2017

-examination you must have submitted your Foreign Evaluation
+examination your Foreign Evaluation

+must have been received by the Board on or before October 1, 2016.
 If you submit an application to sit for the bar examination

 prior to receiving an advance determination of your eligibility from the Board,